neuropoly/slicer-manual-annotation/SlicerCART/documentation/installation.md

    3. If you encounter some problems, you are encouraged to refer to:
       4. [3D Slicer Documentation](https://slicer.readthedocs.io/en/latest/)
       5. [3D Slicer forum](https://discourse.slicer.org/) (very active community)
-3. Clone this repository in the location of your choice.
+3. Clone the [SlicerCART repository](https://github.com/neuropoly/slicer-manual-annotation) in the location of your choice.
-3. Then, go in the finder --- find the file SlicerCART.py file, and copy the pathname.
 4. Open 3D Slicer.
 5. Activate the checkbox `Enable developer mode` in `Edit -> Application Settings -> Developer -> Enable developer mode`.
 6. Add the path of the `SlicerCART.py` file in `Edit -> Application Settings -> Modules -> Additional module paths`.(N.B.
-1) You must have the file: if it is the folder path, then the module will not work; 2) in the Additional modul path section, the path copied might be shown to the folder: this is a Slicer thing, and should not affect working property of the module if it was the file that you copied).
+1) You must have the file: if it is the folder path, then the module will not work; 2) in the Additional modul path section, the path copied might be shown to the
+   folder: this is a Slicer thing, and should not affect working property of the module if it was the file that you copied).
 7. The module can be found under `Examples -> SlicerCART`: the module should now be opened (N.B.
 1) If first use, you may have additional requirements to install.
 A pop-up window from Slicer advertising you should pop-up if so: just click ok).
 8. (Optional) Set the SlicerCART module to launch at 3DSlicer startup.
 To do so, go to `Edit -> Application Settings -> Modules -> Default startup module`
 9. There might be errors.
 These would be seen in the Python Console: if any errors, we highly recommend you to fix them before any further use!